MetaweaveTeam/testweave-boilerplate/README.md

 # Purpose

-Here is a simple boilerplate to code smartweave contracts and iterate tests quickly.
+Here is a simple boilerplate used by ArgoraTeam to code smartweave contracts and iterate tests quickly.

 # Getting started